Preclinical Models of Parkinson’s Disease

 • Behavioural – Behaviour is assessed by a cylinder test that examines forelimb asymmetry.
 The limb asymmetry indicates an imbalance in striatal dopaminergic function between the side injected with AAV1/2-A53T-α-synuclein and the contralateral side.

-• Post mortem – Routine post mortem analyses include striatal dopamine and dopamine transporter (DAT) levels, striatal α-synuclein expression and the number of number of tyrosine hydroxylase positive cells in the substantia nigra.
+• Post-mortem – Routine post-mortem analyses include striatal dopamine and dopamine transporter (DAT) levels, striatal α-synuclein expression and the number of number of tyrosine hydroxylase positive cells in the substantia nigra.
 Additional post-mortem measures can be incorporated at the request of the client.

 • Target engagement Demonstration of target engagement can often be incorporated into the study design aiding translation from rodent studies to non-human primate studies and ultimately to clinical studies.